 - the Australian Bureau of Statistics’ (ABS) Survey of Disability, Ageing and Carers (SDAC) uses a comprehensive set of questions to determine disability and is considered the gold standard of disability identification in Australia

 - other ABS surveys, such as the National Health Survey, use a shorter set of questions to identify disability (the Short Disability Module)

 - the NDIS bases eligibility on a narrower concept of disability in terms of people who have a significant impairment to their functional capacity.

 Some data collections, such as on hospital admissions, do not identify disability at all.

 The incomplete and inconsistent identification of people with disability across data sources presents challenges to our understanding of disability, including the extent to which people with disability interact with mainstream and other services (see Key data gaps).

+This report uses more than 35 sources of data on people with disability.
+The definition of disability and the population scope for each of these data sources is presented in Definitions of disability data table.
 The most robust method is used by the ABS SDAC.
 The SDAC is a large survey designed to measure the entire spectrum of disability and has the most comprehensive measure.
-Disability identification and severity is established through more than 120 questions, progressing through a number of steps to first identify if a person has a disability and then, the severity of that disability.
+Disability identification and severity is established through more than 120 questions, progressing through a number of steps to first identify whether a person has a disability and then, the severity of that disability.